MIGG-NTU/SeisTomo_Tutorials/source/computer/command-lines.rst

 printf
 ++++++

-`awk <https://man.linuxde.net/printf>`__ is a command in Linux used to display the given string, number or any other format specifier on the terminal window.
+`printf <https://man.linuxde.net/printf>`__ is a command in Linux used to display the given string, number or any other format specifier on the terminal window.
 It works the same way as “printf” works in programming languages like C.

 .. code-block:: console